mlanza/solomode/docs/announcement-derby.md

 Several [categories](./categories.md) will be filled with solo modes.
 The line up will begin forming in December and finalize come the 17th.

 ## Participation
-To ensure your plays are credited to creators, if you participate, please read the [Players' Guide](./players-guide.md).
+Much of the contest hinges on your participation.
+Your recorded plays are the fuel on which the race cars run, so to speak.
+The contest's creators need your support.

+See the [Players' Guide](./players-guide.md) for more detail on what you need to do.

 ## Important Dates
 * Line Up - **December 17, 2021**